linda-seiter/cmsc115_2252/week2/week2_lesson.md

 - **Structural Testing**.
 The program is treated as a **clear-box**.
 The tests are developed based on the actual code structures and paths.
 To perform structural testing in CMSC 115, we will develop test cases to cover various execution paths through a program.

-The week#2 programming projects will be tested using functional/opaque-box testing techniques.
-Each test case specifies:

-- the user input
-- the expected output based on the requirements
-- the actual output based on the program execution
-- the test result of pass/fail

 ### Example #1 - Convert Inches to Feet

 Consider the following program requirements: